I’m that “helicopter” mom playing with my son at the park. I’m making sure my sweet boy doesn’t get out of sight.

 I dearly love this boy.
 He’s funny and outgoing and generally kind.
 You may think I’m hovering and being overprotective.

-But I’m making sure your child is safe from mine.
+Child sexual abuse: I’m making sure your child is safe from mine.

 At age five, my child started acting out sexually, in explicit ways, and he told me clearly about inappropriate, intimate sexual contact he’d had with an adult’s penis.